jvandenaardweg/developer-skills-processor/README.md

 A tool to identify the skills of a developer and categorize them.
 So it can be used to find matching project requirements, related developers or missing skills.

 In the example below we will get the related roles and skills based on a sentence.
+A sentence that could be found on someone's LinkedIn profile or Resumé.

 ```javascript
 getRelatedRolesAndSkills(`Dutch developer who loves to work with React and Vue.
 Sometimes creates API's with Node and PostgresQL.`)